dt-alliances/cas-quickstart/20-BUILDWEBHOOK.md

 # Suggested Recipe

 1. Determine the best interface of the downstream platform to configure a Cloud Automation webhook against.
 For example, a configurable an inbound webhook or an API.
-If yes, then a Cloud Automation silent or interactive pattern is possible.
+If yes, then a Cloud Automation `passive` or `active` pattern is possible.
 1. Determine if the downstream platform supports the ability to make the Cloud Automation API call to send back a task `finished` event using an API call.
 If yes, then a Cloud Automation `active` pattern is possible.
 For example, this could be implemented as:
     * use customer definable scripts
     * Predefined templates